ellanan/spacestagram_II/README.md

 # Spacestagram II

-Frontend web app to view awe-inspiring pictures feteched from NASA's APOD API.
+Frontend web app to view awe-inspiring pictures feteched from from apod-api (https://github.com/ellanan/apod-api).

 ## Link to the page: